magnetgrouplabs/cync-lan/README.md

 ## Tips
 See [Tips](docs/tips.md) for more information on how to get the most out of this project.

+Also, let me set some expectations:
+1. HASS light groups will always have a delay on state changes between each other (set group of cync lights green, they don't all change to green at the same time)
+At the moment, the script receives an MQTT command, sends commands to `x` devices and receives a `success` response all within 200 ish ms (0.2 seconds).
+I don't know what happens on the device itself, but the TCP <-> BT bridge is not instant, when it really should be.
+Work continues on improving this.
+2. There are no provisions for the Cync app to work with this project, any data sent by the app is black-holed (for now, anyway).

 ## Config file
 See the example [config file](./cync_mesh_example.yaml)